Empresa de Ferrocarriles Ecuatorianos: Restoration

 Two sections of line were inaugurated in 2011.
 The section between Alausí and Sibambe which includes the switchback at the Devil's Nose was inaugurated on 16 February and that between Ibarra and Salinas on 13 December.

 The section from Colta via Riobamba to Urbina was inaugurated on 3 October 2012.

-The first phase of the rehabilitation project, the 271km between Quito and Guamote, was inaugurated on December 27 and 28, 2012.
+The first phase of the rehabilitation project, the 271 km between Quito and Guamote, was inaugurated on December 27 and 28, 2012.

-The second phase of the rehabilitation project, the 181km between Guamote and Duran, was inaugurated on January 28 and 29, 2013.
+The second phase of the rehabilitation project, the 181 km between Guamote and Duran, was inaugurated on January 28 and 29, 2013.
 Thus by 2013 the entire Guayaquil/Duran - Quito railway was restored and open to the public.

 The section of line between Ibarra and Otavalo was inaugurated in 2014.